-- The Venetian – Italy is known for being a place of love and romance, meaning this Italian themed hotel oozes in all things romantic.
+- The Venetian – Italy is known for being a place of love and romance, meaning this Italian-themed hotel oozes all things romantic.
 Every room is a suite with its own living space and each area of this hotel is luxurious and sleek.

 - The Waldorf Astoria – This luxurious, sleek and sophisticated hotel is perfected for those couples looking to relax.
-There isn’t a casino here but there is a fabulous spa which offers yoga, treatments and salon services.
+There isn’t a casino here but there is a fabulous spa that offers yoga, treatments, and salon services.

 - Aria Las Vegas – With a sky pool and the JEWEL night-club onsite, this gorgeous hotel is in a great location and a perfect option for couples.

-- The Mirage – If you are looking for a chilled out trip to Vegas with your partner, then head to The Mirage.
-Catch a show, relax by the pool, visit the Spa and explore the Secret Garden in this affordable option in the centre of the strip.
+- The Mirage – If you are looking for a chilled-out trip to Vegas with your partner, then head to The Mirage.
+Catch a show, relax by the pool, visit the Spa and explore the Secret Garden in this affordable option in the center of the strip.

 Most Romantic Restaurants in Las Vegas